API Reference

 str

-agentgrep.ui.app.scroll_percent(scroll_y, max_scroll_y)
+agentgrep.ui.format.scroll_percent(scroll_y, max_scroll_y)

 function